kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 ### Considerations about Templates

-While ia PnP template could include the entire configuration for a traditional network device, it is Cisco's strong recommendation to utilize DayN Templates for the bulk of the configuration and to utilize PnP only for bringing up a stable reliable network connection for the network device.
+While a PnP template could include the entire configuration for a traditional network device, it is Cisco's strong recommendation to utilize DayN Templates for the bulk of the configuration and to utilize PnP only for bringing up a stable reliable network connection for the network device.

 The inventory database is not populated with specific information about a device prior to the completion of the claim process.
 This presents a challenge to onboarding as system variables, and bind variables cannot be utilized.
 Additionally, this means that the scripts irrespective of the language used would require a lot of manual inputs to variables, rather than pulling information known about the device post claim.